srujan-bidgar/LRU-cache/README.md

 - [x] A deeper understanding of how classes are implemented

 # Challenges
-- [x]Making sure current functionality doesn't break while adding new features (solution : testing and different testcases in the following push commands)
+- [x] Making sure current functionality doesn't break while adding new features (solution : testing and different testcases in the following push commands)
-- [x]avoiding repeated code (solution : analyse and create a single function for common feature)
+- [x] Avoiding repeated code (solution : analyse and create a single function for common feature)
-- [x]working on time complexity for put function ( O(n) to O(log n) )
+- [x] Working on time complexity for put function ( O(n) to O(log n) )